averyc88/Averys-Mod/README.md

 Courtesy of Kaupenjoe's Modding Tutorial!

 Current Features:
+- Mixin exists and used to render 3d models.

 - Purple Sapphires
     - Added respective raw, raw block, full blocks, and ore blocks
     - Raw purple sapphires can be smelted in furnaces and blast furnaces into purple sapphires